-Dexter’s sister Amelia, now Mrs. Nilson, was still alive and lived about 40 miles from Salt Lake CIty.
+Dexter’s sister Amelia, now Mrs. Nilson, was still alive and lived about 40 miles from Salt Lake City.
 It was Amelia who gave Dr. Moormeister an alibi for the evening of the murder.
 The papers didn’t mention her so it’s unknown whether investigators contacted her.

 Also still living and still local was Greta Seddell, now Mrs. Stenquist, the Moormeister’s former live-in maid.
 She was 29 at the time of the murder and had testified about Dexter’s movements that afternoon.
 Her statement that Dexter left home at 4:00 pm was in conflict with Amelia’s, who said it was 5:00 pm.
-The papers don’t mention whether Gretta was in touch with the current investigators.
+The papers don’t mention whether Greta was in touch with the current investigators.

 Larry Potter’s reaction, or whether investigator attempted to contact him, went unreported.
 He was presumably one of the John Does.
 The other two were unnamed.